DeeboyEdx/speech2input/README.md

 * type I see you exclamation mark after 3 minutes

 [^1]: Aside from the Windows PC and a device with smart home assistant, of course.
 These devices are ubiquitous but I recognize accessibility to these devices is not universal.
-[^2]: Download and extract to a location in your PATH environmental variable OR this project's root folder.
-[^3]: Currently, audial responses are only used to confirm volume adjustments and to inform the user when a command was not understood.
-[^4]: I'm not fond of the confusing way IFTTT uses the terminology "connect" to either mean _to enable_ an applet or _to get_ one from their store of sorts.
-Maybe it's just me.
-That aside.
-Thankfully if you choose to utilize the "applet" created by loneseeker777 called "[Tell my computer to...
-(Pushbullet Version)](https://ifttt.com/applets/U7MjJfV3)", you won't utilize one of your 3 (of 5?) free slots.
-I know, it's not ideal but it's free.
-[^5]: You can list multiple "Listen for" phrases.
+[^2]: You can list multiple "Listen for" phrases.
 Be sparing here as the more variability you add, the greater your chances of stepping on another card's toes causing unexpected results.
 As you may experience with the Volume cards later.
+[^3]: Download and extract to a location in your PATH environmental variable OR this project's root folder.
+[^4]: Currently, audial responses are only used to confirm volume adjustments and to inform the user when a command was not understood.
-[^6]: To execute from console do `python type.py DESIRED COMMAND HERE`.
+[^5]: To execute from console do `python type.py DESIRED COMMAND HERE`.
 Use the `-v` argument to avoid interpretation and simply dictate.  `python type.py -v DESIRED SENTENCE HERE`  You may choose to use quotations around your command (`"DESIRED COMMAND"`) if you wish.
-[^7]: Actually by default, Push2Run also uses "and" as a delimeter to separate commands.
+[^6]: Actually by default, Push2Run also uses "and" as a delimeter to separate commands.
 Given that setting, I acknowledge that the "Full Screen and Play" card is redundant when you have separate "Full Screen" and "Pause/Play (press Spacebar)" cards.